Maxi (singer): Radio

 Maxi was fascinated by radio since childhood.
 After the traffic accident that caused the fall of Sheeba, Maxi ventured into radio presenting on two inspirations.
 Firstly, Pete Murray had told a younger Maxi that "she had a beautiful radio voice"; secondly, medical treatment after the crash required shaving her head, and working on radio afforded her the opportunity to perform without being seen.

 In autumn 1994, Maxi hosted a BBC Radio 2 programme on Saturdays.
-Maxi presented Late Date (from midnight until 2 a.m.) on RTÉ 2fm for eleven years, worked on Thames' Name That Tune, was the first woman presenter of Rapid Roulette, and for the eleven years prior to October 2011—when she fell ill—she had hosted The Risin' Time on RTÉ Radio 1 from 5:30–7 a.m.
-After 30 years of employment, Maxi officially retired from Raidió Teilifís Éireann (RTE) on 23 February 2015.
+Maxi presented Late Date (from midnight until 2 a.m.) on RTÉ 2fm for eleven years, worked on Thames' Name That Tune, was the first woman presenter of Rapid Roulette, and for the eleven years prior to October 2011—when she fell ill—she had hosted Risin' Time on RTÉ Radio 1 from 5:30–7 a.m.
+After 30 years of employment, Maxi officially retired from RTÉ on 23 February 2015.